-Climate change mitigation implies, among others, drastically reduce deforestation and to restore degraded forests.
+Climate change mitigation implies, others, among to drastically reduce deforestation and to restore degraded forests.
 Among the pathways to protect forests and to sequester more carbon, institutional innovations are a clear part of the policy mix.
 At the forefront of these innovations, participatory management of forest resources has been put forward as a solution, especially potential in countries with weaker state capacity.
-When it comes to management by communities, Nepal appears as a success story and receives a lot of international attention, for instance by UNEP (Sukhdev and Nuttall, 2010).
+When it comes to management by communities, Nepal appears as a success story